Ida Mae 3:580:00/3:58

 Besides Muddy, he has performed and/or recorded with T-Bone Walker, Otis Spann, John Lee Hooker, Buddy Guy, Johnny Young, Johnny CopeIand, Big Joe Turner, Louisiana Red, Big Mama Thornton, Victoria Spivey, Eric Clapton, Hubert Sumlin Keith Richards, Levon Helm and many others.

 As Muddy Waters harp player, Paul Oscher inspired a whole generation of blues players including Rick Estrin, Jerry Portnoy, Paul Delay, and William Clark.
 Paul is the real deal, he learned his blues from the masters.
 He plays only the real, unadulterated, down-in-the–alley, gutbucket blues.
 He is not a retro player.
 He just plays the blues the way he learned them… lowdown and lonesome and has been doing so for the last fifty years.

-Paul is working on a biography about his life and the blues.
-He is also on the Board of Directors of a non-profit organization for making Muddy’s Waters south side Chicago home into a museum.
+Paul is working on a book about his life in the blues.
+He is also on the Board of Directors of the non-profit organization "Muddy Waters' Mojo Museum" making Muddy’s Waters south side Chicago home into a museum.

 Paul Oscher resides in Austin, Texas and can be booked as a Quartet, quintet or sextet

 “Paul Oscher plays the soul I feel.” - Muddy Waters